Embecosm

 Type of Placements Offered

-• 12-month placements • Summer and 6-month MEng placements also offered (to students doing a 12-month placement before or after)
+• 12-month placements • Summer placements also offered (following completion of a 12-month placement)

 Restrictions/Notes

-(1) Requires 12-month placement.
-Additional summer or 6-month MEng placements in other years also offered; (2) Must either be studying software / computing or otherwise be able to show excellent programming skills; (3) Must hold a current passport; (4) No first year students
+(1) Requires 12-month placement for 2026/27.
+Additional summer placements in later years also offered; (2) Must either be studying software / computing or otherwise be able to show excellent programming skills; (3) Must hold a current passport

 Who we are and what we do